StazMD/adb/README.md

 	-obb/-noobb - include or not in backup .obb files.
 Not including by default.
 	-shared/-noshared - include or not in backup data from SD card.
 Not including by default.
 	-all - backup all installed apps.
 	-system/-nosystem - include or not in backup system applications.
-Include by default.
+Included by default.
-	Example: abd backup -nosystem -apk -all -f "C:\apkbackups\backup.ab"
+	Ex.: abd backup -nosystem -apk -all -f "C:\apkbackups\backup.ab"

 adb restore {path_to_backup} - restoring backup